NianWang-HJJGCDX/MMCDL/README.md

-# MMDCL
+# DGFCSR
-Official Matlab code of MMDCL, which will be published once the paper is accepted.
+Official Matlab code of DGFCSR, which will be published once the paper is accepted.